ratta2ii/react-redux-state-api/README.md

 4:05 |  checkin in again | Can't figure out if i even need state.
 Will see if i can talk to someone on the phone tomorrow

 5:00 pm | I emailed you a bit ago as well, so I will keep this brief.
 I will have additional commits in capstone because I am making a little bit of progress now.
 Finally!!!

+# Thursday

+9:12am | Exploring some different concepts on buidling a Modal with images.
+I will spend the next couple hours watching a couple videos, and reading some articles on how to actually get this done.
+Will probably look up a couple premade components as well, although, I have done all styling with standard CSS so far, so I might just do that throughout as a way to understand how things work for future projects.